2 Rules for Building Comfortable Stairs

 As the rise goes down, the run needs to go up correspondingly, or vice versa.

 On the first stairs I built, I sized them for a 1×8 riser and a 2×8 tread.
 The result was a disastrously uncomfortable stair, with treads too short for adult feet.
 Although the rise itself wasn’t terrible, something about using it felt very cramped, and I set out to find what went into a safe, comfortable stair.
 Since then, I’ve built and/or designed many stairs, and every time I think about the lessons I learned on that first one.

 For anyone not familiar with the terms, “Rise” refers to the vertical distance from the top of one tread to the top of the next tread.
-It also happens to be the dimension of one of the cuts on the rough stringer.
+It also happens to be the dimension of one of the cuts on each of the actual stair stringers–the framing members that hold up the stair treads.
 The “Run,” however, seems to cause some confusion.
 It’s the horizontal distance from the face of one riser to the face of the next riser, or from nosing to nosing, and the other stringer cut—it’s NOT the size of the tread itself, which includes a leading edge overhang of ¾” to 1 ¼” (according to the IRC for most residential stairs).

 The IRC (International Residential Code) calls for a maximum rise (“r”) of 7 ¾” and a minimum run (“R”) of at least 10”.
 They use the term “tread” instead of “run” but I think that’s the cause of some confusion, so I’ll use the standard term “run.”